candidtim/extmake/README.md

  - Allow overriding the variables defined in the included files with `?=`.
  - Generate a sample configuration file (`config.toml.example`) alongside the config file, or propose another way to generate the configuration file.
+ - A command to print user data (cache) and config locations.
  - PyPI distribution.